rohan-lakhani/crypto-alert/README.md

    go run main.go
    ```

-   After running this command, you will see all pending alerts in the log.
+   After running this command, you will see all pending alerts and RSI & MACD value in the log.

 ## Usage